fix8mt/conjure_enum/README.md

 > - Continuous
 > - The last value must be less than the count of enumerations
 >
-> We decided on these restrictions for both simplicity and practicality - bitsets only really make sense when represented in this manner.
+> We decided on these restrictions for both simplicity and practicality - bitsets only really make sense when represented in this manner; also...
 >
 > - This implementation is limited to 64 bits